BloatingRoadmap

 Caffeine can be worth assessing in IBS, especially when diarrhea or urgency is part of the pattern.
 A diet-focused IBS review notes that caffeine intake should be assessed and restricted when it relates to symptoms 4.
 That makes coffee, strong tea, energy drinks, and yerba mate worth testing when urgency dominates.

-If the loudest issue is fast transit, use IBS-D and low FODMAP or a clinician-guided IBS-D treatment route instead of treating coffee as the whole explanation.
+If the loudest issue is fast transit, use IBS-D and low FODMAP or, when the main question is the urgent bathroom run after eating, use urgency after meals instead of treating coffee as the whole explanation.

 Bloating and gas